35ajstern/simple_academic_website/pages/teaching.md

 </ul>

+### Python bootcamp instructor

+For the past two years I have instructed and TAed lectures for the Center for Computational Biology's <a href="https://ccb.berkeley.edu/outreach/workshops-bootcamps/">Python Bootcamp</a>.
+Whether you are a student, researcher, or member of industry interested in learning Python programming skills, please reach out to us if you are interested in participating!

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->

 <!--